Do refractive index and absorption matter for nanoparticles?

 You can then confirm that there is no difference in the intensity distribution result (and the z-average and polydispersity for that matter).

-You can then directly observe the influence that a change in the material properties of the scattering material may have on the volume distribution.
+Therefore, you can directly observe the influence that a change in the material properties of the scattering material may have on the volume distribution.

 - Some optical properties for nano materials can be found via google.
-For a Helium Neon laser with λ=632nm here is a short list of refractive index and absorption values for commonly encountered nanomaterials.
+As an example, here is a short list of refractive index and absorption values for common nanomaterials.
+To clarify, this is for a Helium Neon laser with λ=632nm (and the wave length in the Zetasizer).

 Table of select material properties